Malaysian cuisine: Vegetables

 Locally-grown produce is available year-round as Malaysia is a tropical country and does not have four seasons.
 During rainy seasons, vegetable yields may decrease (which may result in an increase in market price), but rarely if ever stop altogether.
 Imported produce has made inroads into the market in recent years, either to supplement local demand for essential ingredients like garlic and potatoes, or to supply produce which does not grow well in Malaysia's climate and soil conditions.
-A few regions in Malaysia, like Cameron Highlands and the foothills adjacent to Mount Kinabalu provide the appropriate mean temperatures and soil conditions for the cultivation of temperate produce like tea.
+A few regions in Malaysia, like Cameron Highlands and the foothills adjacent to Mount Kinabalu, provide appropriate mean temperatures and soil conditions for the cultivation of temperate produce like tea.

-Malaysian-grown greens, tubers and vegetables commonly found nationwide include but are not limited to amaranth (bayam), bean sprouts (taugeh), brinjals (terung), bitter gourd (peria), bok choi (sawi), cabbage (kobis), choy sum, cucumber (timun), Chinese celery (daun sup), coriander (daun ketumbar), ginger (halia), green beans, water spinach (kangkung), ladies' fingers (bendi), leeks, lettuce, lotus root, maize (jagung), napa cabbage (kobis cina), sweet potatoes (ubi keledek), spring onions (daun bawang), katuk (cekur manis or sayur manis), pumpkin (labu), shiitake mushrooms (cendawan), stink beans (petai), tapioca (ubi kayu), taro or yam (ubi keladi), tomatoes, yambean or turnip, turmeric (kunyit), and yardlong beans (kacang panjang), carrot (lobak merah), and scallions (daun bawang).
+Malaysian-grown greens, tubers and vegetables commonly found nationwide include amaranth (bayam), bean sprouts (taugeh), brinjals (terung), bitter gourd (peria), bok choi (sawi), cabbage (kobis), choy sum, cucumber (timun), Chinese celery (daun sup), coriander (daun ketumbar), ginger (halia), green beans, water spinach (kangkung), ladies' fingers (bendi), leeks, lettuce, lotus root, maize (jagung), napa cabbage (kobis cina), sweet potatoes (ubi keledek), spring onions (daun bawang), katuk (cekur manis or sayur manis), pumpkin (labu), shiitake mushrooms (cendawan), stink beans (petai), tapioca (ubi kayu), taro or yam (ubi keladi), tomatoes, yambean or turnip, turmeric (kunyit), and yardlong beans (kacang panjang), carrot (lobak merah), and scallions (daun bawang).

 In some areas in Malaysia local produce is grown on a small scale, and many rural communities like the Peninsular Orang Asli and certain tribal peoples of Sarawak forage wild edible ferns or vegetables to supplement their diet.
 Vegetable fern, better known as pucuk paku pakis, is perhaps the most widely available fern and is found in eateries and restaurants throughout the nation.
 Stenochlaena palustris is another type of wild fern popularly used for food.
 Endemic to East Malaysia, it is called midin in Sarawak and is prized for its fiddleheads by locals and visitors.
 It is known by the native peoples of Sabah as lemiding, lembiding or lombiding, where both the leaves and the fiddleheads of the plant are eaten.
 The young shoots of plants like bamboo and coconut are popularly harvested as food by communities outside urban areas.

-A popular way to cook leafy vegetables like kangkung and sweet potato leaves is stir frying with a pungent sauce made from belacan (shrimp paste) and hot chilli peppers.
+A popular way to cook leafy vegetables like kangkung and sweet potato leaves is stir-frying with a pungent sauce made from belacan (shrimp paste) and hot chilli peppers.
 Other vegetables popularly cooked this way include bean pods and fiddlehead ferns like paku pakis and midin.
 Vegetables like carrots, cucumbers, onions and yardlong beans are used to make a localised variety of pickle called acar.
 Vegetables and herbs are also popularly served undressed and often raw in some rural indigenous communities as ulam.
 An ulam spread may include items such as banana blossoms, cucumber, winged beans, pegaga leaves, petai, and yardlong beans, typically eaten with a pungent dipping sauce like sambal belacan.